vistadataproject/vistadataproject.github.io/vam/buildWeb1/demo/index.md

 ![Coversheet -width70](images/cprs/Coversheet.png)

 __Note__: the current VICS Server persists a User's CPRS preferences.
-In the final build of the Web Client and VICS Server, a user's Web Client preferences will also be persisted - the VICS Server will manage User profiles and preferences for every client it supports.
+In the final build of the Web Client and VICS Server, a user's Web Client preferences will also be persisted.

 Note how the Patient has no allergies ...

 ![AllergiesWidgetEmpty -width70](images/webclient/AllergiesWidgetEmpty.png)

 _Build 1_ of the Web Client let's you add one.
-Click on the _+_ icon on the title bar of the Allergy Widget and a popup will show which allows you to search for Allergins.
+Click on the _pencil_ icon on the title bar of the Allergy Widget and a popup will show which allows you to search for Allergins.
 It automatically searches once you've typed three or more letters ...

 ![AllergyEnterSearchChoc -width70](images/webclient/AllergyEnterSearchChoc.png)